hmeng/the-gen-z-catechism/chapters/post-45.md

 ---
-layout: default
+layout: chapter
-title: "Post 45"
+title: "Post #45: How do we grow in faith?"
 ---
 # Post #45: How do we grow in faith?